xRET2pwn/xret2pwn.github.io/_posts/2022-09-14-Myths-About-External-C2.md

 Half-duplex will let the client side write data to the server with no repsond.
 In Duplex the client side can write data to the server and the server write to the client.

+# Build a Basic Demo

+So, now you have a good base knowledge to start building the demo.

+## Demo Structure